Deep Generative Transformers for Probabilistic Time Series and Spatiotemporal Forecasting: Experiments

 \subsection{Experimental Setup}

-\subsubsection{Datasets.}
+\subsubsection{Datasets}

-We evaluate the performance of the EnTransformer model on six multivariate datasets, namely Solar, Electricity, Traffic, KDD-cup, Taxi, and Wikipedia, covering diverse application domains \cite{alexandrov2020gluonts}.
-The Solar dataset comprises synthetic photovoltaic power generation data simulating the output of hypothetical solar plants across the United States in 2006, and is commonly used for energy forecasting studies.
-The Electricity dataset contains hourly electricity consumption data from 370 clients, reflecting typical power usage patterns.
-The Traffic dataset records road occupancy rates (ranging from 0 to 1) from 963 highway sensor stations in the San Francisco Bay Area, capturing the proportion of time road segments are occupied.
-The KDD-cup dataset provides multivariate air-quality observations from monitoring stations in Beijing and London, supporting short-term air-quality forecasting.
-The Taxi dataset provides detailed trip records from yellow, green, and for-hire vehicles in New York City, including pickup and drop-off times, locations, trip distances, fares, and passenger counts, and is widely used in urban mobility and demand forecasting studies.
-Finally, the Wikipedia dataset contains daily page view counts for a set of Wikipedia articles, reflecting temporal patterns in online user activity.
-Table~\ref{Table_prop} lists the properties of these datasets.
-Together, they provide a comprehensive benchmark for evaluating multivariate time series forecasting methods.
-The links of each dataset are provided in Appendix~\ref{appendix_dataset_links}.
+We evaluate the performance of the Enformer model on six multivariate temporal datasets, namely Solar, Electricity, Traffic, KDD-cup, Taxi, and Wikipedia, covering diverse application domains \citep{alexandrov2020gluonts}.
+The Solar dataset provides synthetic US photovoltaic generation data for energy forecasting; Electricity details hourly power consumption across 370 distinct clients; Traffic records road occupancy rates (ranging from 0 to 1) from 963 highway sensors in the San Francisco Bay Area; KDD-cup contains multivariate air-quality measurements from monitoring stations in Beijing and London; the Taxi dataset comprises comprehensive NYC trip records for urban mobility and demand forecasting; and Wikipedia tracks temporal online user activity via daily article page views.
+These benchmark datasets are frequently utilized in the time series literature to evaluate state-of-the-art models.
+The global characteristics of these datasets and the source links are provided in Table~\ref{tab:temporal_data_characteristics}.
+For spatiotemporal forecasting, we consider 5 epidemic datasets available in the benchmark established by \cite{panja2026epicastbench} - tuberculosis (TB) in Japan, influenza-like illnesses (ILI) in the USA, COVID-19 in Belgium, dengue in Colombia, and chickenpox in Hungary.
+The properties of the epidemic datasets are listed in Table \ref{table:spatiotemporal_dataset_prop}.

-\subsubsection{Evaluation Metrics.}
+\subsubsection{Evaluation Metrics}

-In the empirical setup, we use the multivariate Continuous Ranked Probability Score ($\operatorname{CRPS}_{\text{sum}}$) for evaluating the performances of forecasters.
-Additionally, we report the Normalized Root Mean Squared Error ($\operatorname{NRMSE}_{\text{sum}}$) scores achieved by EnTransformer and baseline models in Appendix \ref{appendix_metrics}.
-We also assess the statistical calibration of the prediction intervals generated by EnTransformer using Probability Integral Transform (PIT) Quantile-Quantile (Q-Q) plots.
-The mathematical formulations of the metrics are given in Appendix \ref{appendix_metrics}.
+We use the multivariate Continuous Ranked Probability Score ($\operatorname{CRPS}_{\text{sum}}$) for evaluating the performance of the forecasters.
+Additionally, we report the Normalized Root Mean Squared Error ($\operatorname{NRMSE}_{\text{sum}}$) scores achieved by Enformer and baseline models in Appendix \ref{appendix_results}.
+For both metrics, lower values indicate superior predictive performance.
+We also assess the statistical calibration of the prediction intervals generated by Enformer using Probability Integral Transform (PIT) Quantile-Quantile (Q-Q) plots.